Safeguarding

 Special educational needs and disabilities (SEND)

 Bikeability is for all.
 In England, 15.9% of children have special needs or disabilities.
 We want all children to be able to access our cycle training.
 It is important to familiarise yourself with our inclusive delivery guide.
+The course will give you the skills and confidence to teach children with special educational needs or disabilities to cycle.

 You may also find the following resources useful: